-This is because SSD disk drives are much faster when it comes to retrieving information (up to 20x faster than regular drives).
+SSD disk drives are much faster when it comes to retrieving information (up to 20x faster than regular drives).

-For our tests, we wanted to perform our own group of tests rather than rely on the testing of any other 3rd party available online.
+We wanted to perform our own group of tests rather than rely on the testing of any other 3rd party available online.
 There is nothing quite as good as running your own tests.